cornelcroi/cornelcroi/README.md

 I believe in a serverless-first approach, always looking for ways to maximize efficiency, scalability, and cost-effectiveness in the solutions I design and build.

-To include this article in your README, here’s an updated **Latest Publications** section with the details of your co-authored piece:

----

 ## 📚 Latest Publications

 | Date         | Title                                                                                                           | Platform |